There are several ways to get a tee-time on the St Andrews Old Course.

 Fairway mats are in use on the Old Course from 1 November to 31 March so this, along with better weather, means April and October winter package dates are particularly popular and book up quickly.

-Full details and current availability of times are on the St Andrews Links website.Back to top
+Full details on availability of times are on the St Andrews Links website.Back to top

 A number of Golf Tour Operators are designated 'Authorised Providers of Old Course tee times'.
 These operators receive an allocation of tee times between April and September for them to incorporate in a total package, including accommodation and, normally, transport.

 Tee-times are confirmed with the tour operators early summer the year before play so the earlier you are organised the better chance you have.
 Expect to pay a premium through an operator for a package rather than securing times directly yourself through the Old Course advance booking process.

 Do check that your chosen operator is an authentic Authorised Provider and is offering you guaranteed times.
 If they are only proposing entering you for the daily ballot these times are not guaranteed when you book your package, so be clear about what your operator is including.
 Information on some of the Scottish based tour operators who may be able to help you can be found at the Scottish Incoming Golf Tour Operators Association.Back to top